addama/ff_sim/README.md

  * **Combatant "Quality".** Just to spice things up more, I would like to add another layer to Combatants: quality.
 This will take the form of a descriptor that has a direct modification to their behavior and stats.
 This can be as simple as "slow", which lowers speed, or "veteran", which increases a bunch of stats.
 In addition to these, I'd like to add descriptors that have no benefit besides flavor text, e.g. "old", "purple", "bad-smelling", etc.
  * **Armor and weapons.** I'm on the fence about this one, but I've thought about adding Armor and Weapons to the game as randomized qualities passed to the Combatant constructor.
 These will probably operate on a secondary stat level, like Attack and Defense, but will have other logical stat changes (plate armor lowers Speed, for example).
 Armor will not get an Ability assigned to it, but Weapon probably will.
  * **Sprites!** Given that Combatants are composed of layers of distinct qualities, a set of layered, transparent sprite images seems appropriate.
 To go along with these, backgrounds, Ability effects (explosions, etc), and status icons.
- * **Large scale battles.** I would probably add a division above the party (faction[party1, partyN], faction[party1, partyN]) that can hold a specific number of parties.
-At this point, I would like to add an "aggro" system so that battles with multiple teams will swing as each faction's attention is drawn between its enemies.
-I can't comfortably do this without reducing the footprint of some things, so each individual object doesn't have to carry around so much information.

 Running ff_sim
 ==============

 Drop all of the files into a directory, preferably on a web server, or in an apache/xampp htdocs folder.
 Launch _index.htm_, and open your browser's Developer Console (usually f12).
 Currently, an overview of the Battle is printed to the Console.
 This overview contains the Combatants, their stats, abilities, and a test of what ability they would choose if it were their turn.
 Below that is the current turn order, which is a list of the combatants sorted by their speed, and below that the current combatant's object.

-On the page itself, there is a button that begins the battle.
-Below that are separate areas for the main battle log and each character's output.

 This report is just for debugging purposes, and does not represent the final product.